 What About LSTM?

 LSTM short for Long Short-Term Memory is an Artificial Intelligence architecture.
 It is often used to build stable deep learning models.
-It can remember sequences in data elements which could be used to train models.
+It can remember sequences in data elements that could be used to train models.

-  The model which we are going to build will use LSTM architecture to remember occurrence of words.
-It also tries to keep the meaning of final generated text related to the seed sentence that we provide.
+The model which we are going to build will use LSTM architecture to remember the occurrence of words.
+It also tries to keep the meaning of the final generated text related to the seed sentence that we provide.

 Building Text Generation Model with LSTM

 pip install --upgrade tensorflow sudo pip3 install keras (For ubuntu) pip install keras (For windows)

 import string from keras.preprocessing.text import Tokenizer from keras.utils import to_categorical from nltk.tokenize import word_tokenize

 Tokenizer is used to split the sentence into a list of words and to_categorical is used to convert class vector into a matrix.